needle-mirror/com.unity.2d.animation/Documentation~/CopyPasteSkele.md

 # Copy and Paste Skeleton Rigs

 After you have setup the animation skeleton and bone weights for your character, you can reuse the setup for other characters by using the __Copy__ and __Paste__ commands.
-Currently these commands only affect Sprite data, and only data associated to a Sprite can be transffered between different character setups.
+Currently these commands only affect Sprite data, and only data associated to a Sprite can be transferred between different character setups.

 ## Copy

 To copy a Sprite's data, simply select a Sprite and use the __Copy__ command.
-If no Sprite is selected, all the Sprites' data currently active in the [Skinning Editor window](SkinningEditor.md) will be copied.
+If no Sprite is selected, all the Sprites' data currently active in the [Skinning Editor](SkinningEditor.md) window will be copied.

 ## Paste